 Sweat beads off the hills of my cheek.
 I wipe it off like the smile I hide when I turn in at night.
 I hold back deep, dried out wells of tears.
 I can’t bring myself to heave and sob like I did when I cried out to God.
-Instead I tell myself to turn up the song on the radio to drown out the thoughts of you that try to flood my mind.
-You’re just another replica of an empty promise, a frustration and heart ache to carry around me until I can let go.
-I try to fill you with text book perfect men.
+Instead, I tell myself to turn up the song on the radio to drown out the thoughts of you that try to flood my mind.
+You’re just another replica of an empty promise, frustration, and heartache to carry around me until I can let go.
+I try to fill you with textbook perfect men.
 They soften my edges but they don’t fill the hollow hole where I first decided you’d reside.
 You’re not perfect.
 You’re far from it.
 But something in me wanted to find love and discover everything else I could with you.
 My soul breathed fresh air when we collided.
 For a second I thought my soul met its mate.
 It was instantaneous.
 Everything I wasn’t looking for, suddenly becoming everything I want.
 But now you are far away scaling mountains and I have to keep my heart untethered.
 And all my loves come crashing down.
 I’m certain of all of them I am better off now.
 Then I think of the man I will one day meet, who won’t have an anything but a burden to know and love me.
-I sit tight, breathe in love for myself and continue falling into deeper realms of self freedom.
+I sit tight, breathe in love for myself and continue falling into deeper realms of self-freedom.
 Are you my serendipity?
 Probably not, but we shall see.

 (the answer to that, is no, definitely not)